 How Much Should Go into a Cash Reserve?

-The amount that a company puts in a cash reserve account depends entirely on its needs.
-Financial experts generally say that a solid reserve is one that can take care of anywhere from three to six months of the company’s expenses.
+The amount that a company puts into a cash reserve account depends entirely on its needs.
+Financial experts generally say that a solid reserve is one that can take care of anywhere from three to six months of the company’s ordinary expenses.